 If you're ready to perform some plant magic with your basil, gather your supplies and let's get started.

-Step One to Propagate African Blue Basil
+Supplies to Propagate Basil

-Select the Basil Stems to Root
+Step 1: Select the Best Basil Stems to Root

 Select the best stems to turn into plants by sorting through your bunch and finding the healthiest, freshest-looking leaves.

-Prepare the Stems for Propagation
+Step 2: Prepare the Stems for Propagation

 Clear the stems by removing the lower leaves on the bottom inch or so of the cuttings.
 This will allow the plant to focus on growing roots.
 Using clean pruners or sharp scissors, cut the stem at a bit of an angle.